Mark Forest

-Lou Degni (January 6, 1933 – January 7, 2022), known professionally as Mark Forest, was an American actor, opera singer and bodybuilder — widely known as the protagonist in a series of 1960s sword and sandal or peplum movies — including his recurring role as Maciste.
+Lou Degni (January 6, 1933 – January 7, 2022), known professionally as Mark Forest, was an American actor and bodybuilder — widely known as the protagonist in a series of 1960s sword and sandal or peplum movies — including his recurring role as Maciste.

 Life and career

 Born Lorenzo Louis (Lou) Degni in Brooklyn, NY, Forest was a third generation Italian-American; his grandparents were from Naples.
 He began bodybuilding at 13, subsequently opening his own gym in Long Island.
 A talent scout saw his picture and invited him to Hollywood to audition for the role of Tarzan.
 Though he did not get the part, he became a member of the musclemen troupe in Mae West's Las Vegas stage show.
 During this time he entered numerous weightlifting competitions, winning the title of "Mr. Muscle Beach" in Venice, California.